 Illness, Loss, and Unspeakable Grief

 While grandma provided amazing details in most of her stories, she did not do that when she discussed her father’s death.
-She simply told me that Mabel had outlived Bert by several years, and moved on to another story.
-It was not until I was a teenager that I would learn more about how the fear of losing all he had worked for drove Bert Rowe to make a desperate – and irreversible – decision.
+She simply told me that Mabel outlived Bert by several years, and moved on to another story.
+It was not until I was a teenager that I would learn that the fear of losing all he had worked for had driven Bert to make a desperate – and irreversible – decision.

-My father was calm and matter of fact as he discussed the circumstances of Bert Rowe’s death with me.
+My father was calm and matter of fact as he discussed the circumstances of Bert’s death.
 He told me that the family was facing the loss of their farm, but Bert believed that the government “would not put a widow off of her land.”
-According to dad, Bert felt like he had no other choice, and so he took his own life, leaving Mabel and his children to ask the one question that had no answer: Why?
+According to dad, Bert felt like he had no other choice, so he took his own life, leaving Mabel and his children to ask the one question that had no answer: why?

-My search for answers led to a news article that went out on the AP wire on the day after Bert Rowe’s death.
-While that story provided additional details, the facts were quite different from the ones my father had shared with me.
+My search for answers led to a news article that went out on the AP wire the day after Bert’s death.
+While that story provided details, the facts were quite different from the ones my father shared with me.
 Which story was correct?
 Did they both have shades of truth?
 Or were both versions completely false?

 Sometimes, genealogy does not lead us to answers, and that is the case with this chapter of my family history.
 While I know parts of the story, the actual circumstances that led to Bert Rowe’s suicide will never be known.
 I am certain, though, that Mabel did not care one bit about keeping a farm that came at the cost of her husband’s life.
 Perhaps she would have echoed the words of author Marcus Sedgwick, and reminded him that:

 “There’s always a third choice in life.
 Even if you think you’re stuck between two impossible choices, there’s always a third way.
-You just have to look for it.”From Revolver, by Marcus Sedgwick
+You just have to look for it.”– Revolver, by Marcus Sedgwick